Black and tan clubs: Purcell's So Different Cafe, San Francisco

-The Jupiter
+The Jupiter, San Francisco

 The Jupiter club in San Francisco was opened by Jelly Roll Morton in 1917.
-It was located in a basement on Columbus Avenue.
-Due to police pressure Morton left the venture in 1922.
+It was located in a basement on Columbus Avenue and was open to all races.Due to police pressure Morton left the venture in 1922.

-Spider Kelly's Saloon
+Spider Kelly's Saloon, San Francisco

 Spider Kelly, born James Curtin, was a lightweight boxer and trainer who immigrated to San Francisco from Ireland while an adolescent.
 Formerly the Seattle Saloon at 574 Pacific Street in San Francisco the property was bought by "Spider" Kelly in 1919 and reopened specifically as a black and tan club.
 This dance hall was known as one of rowdiest clubs of Terrific Street.

 Black and Tan Club, Seattle

-The Black and Tan Club in Seattle was founded in 1922 in the wake of Prohibition, catering for the relatively small black and mixed-race population in that city.
+The Black and Tan Club in Seattle was founded in 1922 in the wake of Prohibition, catering to the relatively small black and mixed-race population.
 It was held in a basement under a drug store at the junction of 12th Street and Jackson.
-By the onset of the Second World War the club was one of the most popular in the city and welcomed whites and Asians as well as its target clientele.
+By the onset of the Second World War the club was one of the most popular in the city, welcoming whites and Asians as well as its target clientele.
 Early performers in the club included Duke Ellington, Eubie Blake, Louis Jordan and Lena Horne.
 In the 1950s performers included Ray Charles, Charlie Parker, Count Basie and Ernestine Anderson.
 In 1964 the club gained notoriety as the site of a murder: being where Little Willie John stabbed Kendall Roundtree.
-With the demise of racial segregation in America the need for such clubs eased and the club closed in 1966.
+With the demise of strict racial segregation in America the need for such clubs eased and the club closed in 1966.

-Cotton Club

-Jack Johnson's second club, opened in Harlem, New York in 1920 under the name of Club Deluxe.
-He sold it to a local racketeer in 1923 who changed the name to Cotton Club.
-Ironically, despite being opened as a black and tan club it changed to white-only upon sale (however, it would again desegregate in June 1935).

-The Cotton Club opened during Prohibition and epitomized high-profile "speakeasies".

-Plantation Club

-The Plantation Club opened as a rival to the Cotton Club in December 1929 and was housed in a former Harlem dance academy.
-It spawned much black talent including Josephine Baker and Cab Calloway.
-Not a true black and tan it focussed on black entertainers entertaining white clients.
-A destructive attack on the club by the Cotton Club raised little sympathy amongst the black locals.
-The club closed in 1940.

-Cafe Society

-Opened by Barney Josephson (1902-1988) in a basement at 2 Sheridan Square in New York City in 1938.
-His singers included Billie Holiday, Lena Horne and Sarah Vaughan.
-Albert Ammons played piano and Big Joe Turner sang blues.
-Comedy was provided by Jack Gilford.

-In 1940 he opened Cafe Society Uptown at East 58th Street.